JK Brackens GAA Club: Graffin Sportsfield

 Originally the home of Clonmore GAA club, Graffin is used as the club's second pitch for training and occasionally for home games, and it is also rented out to the Knock GAA club for that club's junior B hurling team.
-Located in the townsland of Graffin directly 1.5 kilometres north of Clonmore village, the grounds were first acquired in 1927, it was levelled and re-sodded in 1987 with the dressing rooms built and open in 1988.
-During the 1970 and ‘80s the Clonmore club often trained in Templemore as the village field could not handle the increased activity during this period.
+Located in the townland of Graffin directly 1.5 kilometres north of Clonmore village, the grounds were first acquired in 1927, it was levelled and re-sodded in 1987 with the dressing rooms built and open in 1988.
+During the 1970s and 1980s the Clonmore club often trained in Templemore as the village field could not handle the increased activity during this period.